CSP™ (Certified Speaking Professional)

 - Be the Ethical Speaker Your Dog Thinks You Are

-- Document 250 paid presentations delivered in the past ten years.
-(Eligible years include 2007 through the end of 2016.)
+- Document 250 paid presentations delivered in the past 10 years.
+(Eligible years include 2008 through the end of 2017.)
 Document multiple presentations separately, dividing the total number of presentations into the total amount paid to arrive at a fee paid per presentation.
+All presentations must be consistent with your usual fee to be counted.
 Download Presentation Spreadsheet template.

 - A presentation is defined as a paid speech delivered to a live audience of 15 or more attendees.
 Up to 25% of your total qualifying presentations can be to an audience of less than 15, with a minimum of 3 attendees.
 Up to 25% of your total qualifying presentations may be given virtually (webinars, teleseminars, video conferences, etc.).
 Virtual presentations must be live, real time, non-interview style.